 SAM: Serviceable Available Market

-The serviceable available market is the maximum amount of revenue you can earn based on your unique target audience.
+The maximum revenue you can earn is the serviceable available market based on your unique target audience.

 SOM: Serviceable Obtainable Market

-The SOM is a realistic percentage of the SAM your business can convert.
+The SOM is a realistic percentage of the SAM that your business can convert.

 Now that we have covered fundamental definitions, we can explore ARR and its role in SaaS growth.